-The decrease was mainly attributable to the payment of liabilities to the suppliers of the resort and wire manufacturing subsidiaries.
+The decrease was mainly attributable to the lower purchase of the resort and wire manufacturing subsidiaries due to the pandemic.

 Dividends Payable

 On March 16, 2020, the Parent Company approved the declaration of cash dividends of P0.75 per share to shareholders, which was paid on April 27, 2020.